OlenaT2021/markdown_text_exercise/hometask exercise.md

 2. **Export selected sector / subsector**.
 It allows to expoprt all data of the current selected grid and the sub sectors.
 3. **Export all data entry grids**/ It allows to export all data entry grids.

-Once clicked one of the Sector’s or sub sectors’ on the left-hand side navigation tree, three Export buttons will appear on the middle of the screen.
+When you click one of the Sectors or Subsectors on the left-hand side navigation tree, three Export buttons will appear in the middle of the screen.
 Select one of the **Export** buttons.
-The system will then generate an excel export file.
+The system will then generate an Excel export file.

 --------------------------------------------------------------------------------------
 **_Note_**